-Bilingual (English-Spanish) Intern or Volunteer
+Bilingual (English-Spanish) Intern or Volunteer for Fall

 Do you speak Spanish?
 Do you love to write?
 Do you want to work for justice and civil rights in a friendly and exciting environment?

 The ACLU Foundation of Massachusetts, a public interest organization that defends civil rights and civil liberties, is seeking a person who is fluent in English and Spanish to help our outreach efforts in the Latino community.
-The person will write articles for publication on our websites and in media outlets.
+The person will write articles for publication on our websites and in media outlets and translate materials.
 He or she may also present on our issues, communicate with advocates and community members in Spanish, attend community meetings in Spanish and speak one-on-one with Spanish speakers on a variety of issues.

 The intern/volunteer will address a variety of the issues the ACLU covers, from immigrant rights to free speech to LGBT issues.
 Articles will be posted on aclum.org, miaclu.org and/or our social media outlets.